The Philosopher: History

 The Philosopher is a long-running periodical that was established in 1923 in order to provide a forum for new ideas across the entire range of philosophical topics, in the clearest and plainest language.
 Its first issue quoted A.S.
 Rappoport in A Primer of Philosophy (1904) that:There is a prevalent notion that philosophy is a pursuit to be followed only by expert thinkers on abstract subjects, that it deals with the pale ghosts of conceptions whose domain is abstract thought, but which have no application to real life.
 This is a mistake...
 Man sees the various phenomena of life and nature, forms conceptions and ideas, and then tries to reason and to find out the relation existing between these various facts and phenomena...
 When man acts in this way we say he philosophises.

 The Philosopher was the official publication of the Philosophical Society of England, a charitable organization founded ten years earlier in 1913.
 The society existed "to promote the study of practical philosophy among the general public", to bring together professional philosophers and non-professionals, to bring philosophical ideas and problems to the public attention, and to encourage wider discussion of both traditional and topical philosophical issues.
 As part of fulfilling these functions, the society founded The Philosopher as its own journal in addition to running local groups, lectures, workshops, and conferences.
 The Society, in its original form, ceased to exist in 2014, although its chairman at the time, Michael Bavidge, claimed both its name and assets for his own local group of the society, the 'Newcastle Group'.

-A series of arguments internal to the Philosophical Society of England in 2014, lead to the publication being split into two formats; an online-only edition, led by long-term editor Martin Cohen, and an initially print-only but soon print-and-online edition, originally led by PSE chair Michael Bavidge.
+A series of arguments internal to the Philosophical Society of England in 2014, led to the publication being split into two formats; an online-only edition, led by long-term editor Martin Cohen, and an initially print-only but soon print-and-online edition, originally led by PSE chair Michael Bavidge.
 Both publications claim to be direct continuations of The Philosopher prior to the split.